pjmlp/TownGL/Readme.md

 This demo application was originally developed in C, around 1999 with OpenGL 1.1 and targed Windows systems.

-I have recoded it as a means to keep myself updated with C++11 changes, how to use shaders in OpenGL and use Android NDK.
+I have recoded it as a means to keep myself updated with C++11 changes, how to use OpenGL ES and target Android with the NDK.

 The graphics were kept as simple as the original one, because the main goal was to learn the said technologies.